drug-design/course/docs/chapters/protein-structure.md

 #### Twist of the &beta;-sheet
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The &beta;-sheet model theoretically presented was planar; however most &beta;-sheets observed in proteins are twisted with a twist that is always left-handed (as indicated below).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/twist-beta-sheet-101bed33'><i class='fa fa-play' aria-hidden='true'></i></button>The &beta;-sheet model theoretically presented was planar; however most &beta;-sheets observed in proteins are twisted with a twist that is always left-handed (as indicated below).
 The twist of the sheet results from a torsion in the strand of about 0&#176;-30&#176; per residue.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer